School Improvement & Innovation Plan

 - Specialists will communicate to families how they are incorporating CCT skills in each grade level on a quarterly basis (see template).

-- Administration will feature POG attributes in the weekly parent newsletter.
+- The administration will feature POG attributes in the weekly parent newsletter.

 - POG information will be included on our school website.